 Written by Jane Clark & Jan Miller Corran

 Josh Ratner is a 35-year-old computer programmer.
 Maddie Ratner, 30-year-old wife of Josh, is a well-respected painter.
 They have lived in a big city all of their lives.
-The congestion and noise of the City has spurred them on to move to a salt box house near Gull Village.
+An incident plus congestion and noise of the City has spurred them on to move to a salt box house near Gull Village.
 As they have no children, they are free to easily move.

 Josh and Maddie have a solid marriage.
 They are best friends as well as passionate lovers.
 They honor each other’s independence.

 With a U-Haul filled with art supplies, basic clothing and personal items, Josh and Maddie arrive at their new home- THE SALT BOX HOUSE.
 The house was built in the late 1800’s and retains many of the furnishings that the family owners have kept for nearly 150 years.
 Upon arriving they are met by the caretaker and neighbor Fred (50’s).